華文

 A closing image: the workshop wall of retired broken parts

 Imagine a workshop with a wall full of retired broken parts, each tagged with the story of how it broke, how to avoid future damage, and who fixed it.
-The wall is not a wall of shame — it is a wall of learning.
+The wall is not a wall of shame; it is a wall of learning — public, and kept by the community that uses the workshop, not only by the engineers who built the machines.
 The shop that hides its breaks will repeat them.
+The shop that builds the wall becomes, over time, the most reliable shop in the district — not because it never breaks anything, but because it has made its failures the foundation of its competence.

 Previous Next